Multi-Modal RGB-D Scene Recognition Across Domains: Introduction

-With this work we investigate for the first time a setting that combines three keywords: \emph{multi-modal learning}, \emph{cross-domain adaptation} and \emph{scene recognition}.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce a benchmark testbed for the novel unsupervised domain adaptation problem.
+With this work, we investigate for the first time a setting that combines three keywords: \emph{scene recognition}, \emph{multi-modal learning} and \emph{domain adaptation}.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce a benchmark testbed\footnote{Dataset and code available at: \url{https://github.com/silvia1993/Multi-Modal_RGB-D_Scene_Recognition_Across_Domains}} for a novel unsupervised domain adaptation problem.
 We revisited the SUN RGB-D \cite{sunrgbd} dataset, identifying a subset of scene classes shared among four different 3D cameras.
-We get an experimental framework with five source-target multi-modal domain pairs. \item We conduct a thorough study on state of the art methods originally developed to deal with only one or two of the considered keywords.
-Specifically we evaluate (a) the robustness of two \emph{multi-modal scene recognition} models on the proposed cross-domain scenario \cite{du2019translate,Ayub_2020_BMVC}; (b) the effect of several \emph{cross-domain} models when extended on using multiple modalities for scene recognition \cite{AFN,Ganin:DANN:JMLR16,CycleGAN2017}; (c) the performance on scene recognition of a very recent \emph{multi-modal cross-domain} approach originally developed for object classification \cite{LoghmaniRPPCV20}. \item Inspired by \cite{du2019translate}, we present a method able to exploit inter-modal translation to adapt across domains that we name \emph{Translate-to-Adapt}.
+Each camera is considered as an RGB-D domain and we get an experimental framework with five multi-modal domain pairs (source RGB-D, target RGB-D). \item We conduct a thorough study on state of the art methods originally developed to deal with only one or two of the considered keywords.
+Specifically we evaluate (a) the robustness of two \emph{multi-modal scene recognition} models on the proposed cross-domain scenario \cite{du2019translate,Ayub_2020_BMVC}; (b) the effect of several single-modal \emph{domain adaptation} approaches when extended on using multiple modalities for scene recognition \cite{AFN,Ganin:DANN:JMLR16,CycleGAN2017}; (c) the performance on scene recognition of a very recent \emph{multi-modal domain adaptation} approach originally developed for object classification \cite{LoghmaniRPPCV20}. \item Inspired by \cite{du2019translate}, we present a method able to exploit inter-modal translation to adapt across domains that we name \emph{Translate-to-Adapt}.
 Learning to generate the depth images from its RGB twin and vice-versa is a self-supervised task that can run both on the labeled source and on the unlabeled target data.
-We exploit both modality translation directions as auxiliary objectives in an end-to-end classification model obtaining top results across domains. \end{itemize}
+We exploit both modality translation directions as auxiliary objectives in an end-to-end classification model, obtaining promising results across domains. \end{itemize}

-\section{RELATED WORK}
+\section{Related Work}